JamesTrick/blog/content/posts/optimize-sales-for-growth-with-lead-scoring.md

 ## **How do you build one?**

 There is often a desire and pressure to have advanced predictive models targeted towards conversions.
-Yet, these require expertise, time and infrastructure that is beyond smaller businesses.
+However, these require expertise, time and infrastructure that is beyond smaller businesses.
 They’re certainly useful if you have the resource, and deserve posts on their own.

 Importantly, a good lead score is one that you have.
 With that intention in mind, a basic lead score doesn’t need a lot of work, and can be formulated from the information you already have.